-Unit 4 comprises three facies: two sandy facies (F10 and F11), and one conglomeratic facies (F12) (Tables 3 & 4 and Figure 11).
-Facies characteristics are similar to unit 3, but additionally include massive or bedded conglomerates with erosional basal surfaces suggesting the deposition of a gravelly bedload transported by subaerial either stream or sheet flows.
-These deposits represent a gravelly alluvial environment (e.g., [Jo et al., 1997; McCormick and Grotzinger, 1993; Miall, 1977; 1985]).
-The limited lateral extent of the studied section and its rock exposure (a few tens of metres) precludes clear determination of the channel pattern (braided or meandering) and organization (radial or not) of this alluvial system.
-Yet, the analogy of our observations with the modern fluvial fans in the Himalayan foreland basin suggests that units 3 and 4 likely represent the distal and more proximal parts, respectively, of a braided-streamflow fan environment [Jain and Sinha, 2003; Kumar et al., 2004; Shukla et al., 2001].
-In unit 4, a few pollens of mangrove to freshwater swamp taxa (Neocouperipollis and Nypa, for details see section 5) are also found.
-However, in the absence of other marine criteria (sedimentary figures, trace fossils or clays) and provided that these taxa may also occur in tidally-influenced rivers and freshwater swamps relatively far inland [Giesen et al., 2007; Morley, 1991; Tomlinson, 1994], this is not necessarily inconsistent with an alluvial interpretation for the associated deposits.
+(F12) (Tables 3 and 4 and Figure 11).
+Facies characteristics are similar to unit 3 but additionally include massive or bedded conglomerates with erosional basal surfaces suggesting the deposition of a gravelly bed load transported by subaerial either stream or sheet flows.
+These deposits represent a gravelly alluvial environment [e.g., Jo et al., 1997; McCormick and Grotzinger, 1993; Miall, 1977, 1985].
+The limited lateral extent of the studied section and its rock exposure (a few tens of meters) precludes clear determination of the channel pattern (braided or meandering) and organization (radial or not) of this alluvial system.
+Yet the analogy of our observations with the modern fluvial fans in the Himalayan foreland basin suggests that units 3 and 4 likely represent the distal and more proximal parts, respectively, of a braided-streamflow fan environment [Jain and Sinha, 2003; Kumar et al., 2004; Shukla et al., 2001].
+In unit 4, a few pollens of mangrove to freshwater swamp taxa (Neocouperipollis and Nypa; for details, see section 5) are also found.
+However, in the absence of other marine criteria (sedimentary figures, trace fossils, or clays) and provided that these taxa may also occur in tidally influenced rivers and freshwater swamps relatively far inland [Giesen et al., 2007; Morley, 1991; Tomlinson, 1994], this is not necessarily inconsistent with an alluvial interpretation for the associated deposits.

 4.2.
-Sedimentation rates
+Sedimentation Rates

 Using our preferred magnetostratigraphic correlation, we have constructed two sedimentary accumulation curves for the Dungsam Chu section.
-First, we have used the median value for the calculated sediment accumulation rates from Qupydon and the median age for each polarity zone (Figure 10c) and second, we have plotted the measured sedimentary thickness against the ages of corresponding GPTS 2012 chrons (Figure 10c and 12).
-The first curve provides instantaneous sedimentation rates for each chron while the second one smooths the signal over several chrons and yields a longer-term trend in accumulation rates.
-In units 1 and 2, sedimentation rates range between 0.4-0.6 mm/yr with a peak at 0.9 mm/yr at the base of unit 2.
-Unit 3 displays scattered rates at the base with two peaks at 1.0 and 1.3 mm/yr and stable values of 0.3 mm/yr in the upper half portion continuing into the lower part of unit 4, decreasing to values < 0.1 mm/yr at the top of the section.
-The slopes of the best-fit lines for the three groups of datapoints in Figure 12, indicates a clear tendency for a slow down of the sediment accumulation rates from ~0.63 mm/yr in units 1, 2, and base of unit 3, to ~0.3 mm/yr at the top of unit 3 and the base of unit 4 and ~0.07 mm/yr at the top of the section (see also the red curve in Figure 10c).
+First, we have used the median value for the calculated sediment accumulation rates from Qupydon and the median age for each polarity zone (Figure 10c) and second, we have plotted the measured sedimentary thickness against the ages of corresponding GPTS 2012 chrons (Figures 10c and 12).
+The first curve provides instantaneous sedimentation rates for each chron, while the second one smooths the signal over several chrons and yields a longer-term trend in accumulation rates.
+In units 1 and 2, sedimentation rates range between 0.4 and 0.6 mm/yr with a peak at 0.9 mm/yr at the base of unit 2.
+Unit 3 displays scattered rates at the base with two peaks at 1.0 and 1.3 mm/yr and stable values of 0.3 mm/yr in the upper half portion continuing into the lower part of unit 4, decreasing to values <0.1 mm/yr at the top of the section.
+The slopes of the best fit lines for the three groups of datapoints in Figure 12 indicate a clear tendency for a slowdown of the sediment accumulation rates from ~0.63 mm/yr in units 1, 2, and base of unit 3 to ~0.3 mm/yr at the top of unit 3 and the base of unit 4 and ~0.07 mm/yr at the top of the section (see also the red curve in Figure 10c).